dwkns/sublime-ruby-iTerm2/README.md

 The Terminal will open and `ruby path/to/main.rb` will be run.

-**RSpec**
-In sublime create a new RSpec file such as `test.rb` :

-	describe "main" do
-		it "should be true if it's true" do expect( true ).to eq true
-		end
-	end

-Hit <kbd>⇧⌘B</kbd> to run the file with RSpec.

-The Terminal will open and `rspec path/to/test.rb` will be run.

----

 ### How it works
 `ruby-iTerm2.sh` uses some Applescript (hence OS X only) to open iTerm2 and pass in your .rb file.